PMMON4privato/excel-microservice/README.md

 **3. Excel Create**
 ----
   Create an Excel file using no template.
-  The data parameter is a JSON describing wich cells should be wich value.
+  The data parameter is a JSON describing which cells should be wich value.
   The structure is as such:
   ```
   {sheetIndex: {rowIndex: {cellIndex: {'value':'some value', 'type':'string'}}}}